nishantabanik/YT-Video-Series/Kubernetes/kind/README.md

 Your curiosity and eagerness to learn drive us to create more content that breaks down technological barriers.
 If you've found this guide useful, we'd love to hear your thoughts and questions.
 Engaging with our content helps us understand your needs better and tailor our future guides to suit your interests.

-If interested, please refer to the Video version of this page: https://www.youtube.com/watch?v=4bgpIYIuM6M&t=2s

 ### Closing